 Snow biomes can be created and expanded using a Snowy Terraformer, and a planet will convert to a Snow planet once half of the planet's surface has been terraformed into Snow biome.

 Snow planets can be found orbiting temperate (orange), radioactive (yellow) and frozen (blue) star types.
-They also have a rare chance to be found around fiery (red) stars as satellites of gas giants.
+They also have a rare chance of being found around fiery (red) stars as satellites of gas giants.
 There are no environmental hazards in Snow biomes which require use of an environmental protection pack.
 Natively-generated Snow planets have a Risky threat level and a planetary Tier of 3.

 - The landing site is cold, but not perilously so.
 Snow covers the area and blizzards are a possibility.
 A hat and gloves may be advisable.